-1. INTRODUCTION
+Chapter 1.
+Introduction

-1.1.
-Background
+1.1 Background

-The need to accommodate underlying complex interdependencies in decision-making for more accurate policy analysis as well as for good forecasting, combined with the explosion in the quantity of data available for the multidimensional modeling of inter-related choices of a single observational unit and/or inter-related decision-making across multiple observational units, has resulted in a situation where the traditional frequentist full likelihood function becomes near impossible or plain infeasible to evaluate.
+The need to accommodate underlying complex interdependencies in decision-making for more accurate policy analysis as well as for good forecasting, combined with the explosion in the quantity of data available for the multidimensional modeling of interrelated choices of a single observational unit and/or inter-related decision-making across multiple observational units, has resulted in a situation where the traditional frequentist full likelihood function becomes near impossible or plain infeasible to evaluate.
 As a consequence, another approach that has seen some (though very limited) use recently is the composite likelihood (CL) approach.
-This is an estimation technique that is gaining substantial attention in the statistics field, though there has been relatively little coverage of this method in econometrics and other fields.
-While the method has been suggested in the past under various pseudonyms such as quasi-likelihood (Hjort and Omre, 1994; Hjort and Varin, 2008), split likelihood (Vandekerkhove, 2005), varin (2008) discusses reasons why the term composite likelihood is less subject to literary confusion.
+While the method has been suggested in the past under various pseudonyms such as quasi-likelihood (Hjort and Omre, 1994; Hjort and Varin, 2008), split likelihood (Vandekerkhove, 2005), and pseudolikelihood or marginal pseudo-likelihood (Molenberghs and Verbeke, 2005), Varin (2008) discusses reasons why the term composite likelihood is less subject to literary confusion.

 At a basic level, a composite likelihood (CL) refers to the product of a set of lowerdimensional component likelihoods, each of which is a marginal or conditional density function.
 The maximization of the logarithm of this CL function is achieved by setting the composite score equations to zero, which are themselves linear combinations of valid lower-dimensional likelihood score functions.
 Then, from the theory of estimating equations, it can be shown that the CL score function (and, therefore, the CL estimator) is unbiased (see Varin et al., 2011).
-In this paper, we discuss these theoretical aspects of CL methods, with an emphasis on an overview of developments and applications of the CL inference approach in the context of discrete dependent variable models.
+In this report, we discuss these theoretical aspects of CL methods, with an emphasis on an overview of developments and applications of the CL inference approach in the context of discrete dependent variable models.

 The history of the CL method may be traced back to the pseudo-likelihood approach of Besag (1974) for modeling spatial data, and has found traction in a variety of fields since, including genetics, spatial statistics, longitudinal analyses, and multivariate modeling (see Varin et al., 2011 and Larribe and Fearnhead, 2011 for reviews).
-However, the CL method has, as indicated earlier, found little coverage in the econometrics field, and it is the hope that this paper will fill this gap by identifying the value and potential applications of the method in econometrics.
+However, the CL method has found little coverage in the econometrics field, and it is the hope that this report will fill this gap by identifying the value and potential applications of the method in econometrics.

-1.2.
-Types of CL Methods
+1.2 Types of CL Methods